-- Continue planned site improvements to waterline and parking lots. - AHA will proceed with waterline replacement and parking lot paving at a cost of \$313,023.54. - \$200,000 will be paid for out of the property reserves and the remaining \$113,023.54 will be funded by CFP funds subject to an April 2021 public meeting.
+Seek funding sources to implement the plan.
+AHA is working on ways to increase the use of renewable energy and work with the 2019 Governor's renewable energy goals which includes exploring community solar sourced electricity and other renewables for the Authority and tenant paid utilities.
+Ezra Prentice Apartments Continue planned site improvements to waterline and parking lots.
+Ezra Prentice Apartments AHA will proceed with waterline replacement and parking lot paving at a cost of \$313,023.54. \$200,000 will be paid for out of the property reserves and the remaining \$113,023.54 will be funded by CFP funds subject to an April 2021 public meeting.